A Union Drive, Series of Departures, and Contested Hire at The Florida Virtual School

 While the new school year may be underway, at the Florida Virtual School (FLVS), it is not business as usual.
 Recently, the school has faced a series of formal complaints by staff, undergone several administrative upheavals, and hired an outside law firm and PR firm to help manage the crisis.
 Notably, unlike many other troubled online K-12 schools, the FLVS is a public, not private school.
 It was the first statewide public virtual school and prior to the current upheavals, it has often been held up as a model for K-12 online education.

-In mid-August, the Orlando Sentinel reported that after “multiple employee complaints,” the Florida Virtual School had hired an outside law firm (FordHarrison) to investigate the situation and accepted the resignation of its general counsel, Frank Kruppenbacher, who had previously served the school for 18 years.
+In mid-August, the Orlando Sentinel reported that following several complaints from employees, the Florida Virtual School contracted with an outside law firm to investigate the situation and accepted the resignation of its general counsel, Frank Kruppenbacher.
 Earlier this week, eLearning Inside News ran a story on Kruppenbacher’s departure and other recent events at the FLVS.
 Immediately after the story ran, several people connected to the FLVS contacted eLearning Inside News to share additional information.
 This is what we learned in our subsequent investigation.

 Decision to Not Renew Some Out-of-State Contracts